-The analysis of the published data on frequency of reversed individuals from flounder’s geographic range has shown that all the studied populations were polymorphic and the frequency of left-sided individuals was not higher than 50% (Table 2).
-The highest frequency of left-sided individuals was found for the samples from the Murman coast of the Barents Sea (44.5%; Tabletable 2, # 14) and the southwestern (42.7%; German coast, Kiel, Eckernforde; # 6) and eastern (39.5%; Estonian coast; # 12) parts of the Baltic Sea.
-In addition to the flounder populations from Dvina and Mezen bays of the White Sea, the lowest frequencies of this trait (4.7-7.5%) were also observed in some areas of the coastal waters of Great Britain and Ireland (Table 2; # 11, 15, 17, 19, 22, 37).
+The analysis of the published data on frequency of reversed individuals from flounder’s geographic range has shown that all the studied populations were polymorphic and the frequency of left-sided individuals was not higher than 50% (Table 1).
+No apparent geographic trend was found for the changes in proportion of left-sided individuals in flounder populations (Figure 2).
+The highest frequency of left-sided individuals was found for the samples from the Murman coast of the Barents Sea (44.5%; Table1, # 14); coastal waters of Netherlands (48%; #....); the southwestern (42.7%; German coast, Kiel, Eckernforde; # 6) and eastern (39.5%; Estonian coast; # 12) parts of the Baltic Sea.
+In addition to the flounder populations from Dvina and Mezen bays of the White Sea, the lowest frequencies of this trait (4.7-7.5%) were also observed in some areas of the coastal waters of Great Britain and Ireland (Table 1; # 4, 5, 11, 15, 17, 19, 22, 37).
+It worth noting that these locations are situated in marginal (eastern and western) parts of the range of P.flesus.
+Parameters of the regression model describing the association of the frequency of left-sided morph in European populations with distance from geometric center of European part of the species’ range and with geographic longitude are shown in Table 2.
+For European populations of flounder (Table 1; .
+N 14-39), a statistically significant relationship was shown between the frequency of left-sided morph with both the distance and the longitude.
+The negative coefficient (Table 2) indicates a decrease in the frequency of reversed fish with increase of distance from the center of the species’ range.
+This decrease is well traceable when moving from the center of the European part of the range towards the British islands and Ireland.
+The positive coefficient for geographic longitude (Table 2) indicates an increase in the frequency of left-sided morph when moving from west to east.
+For Arctic flounder populations (Table 3, N 1-13), a statistically significant relationship of the dependent variable was shown only with geographic longitude.
+The negative coefficient (Table 3) indicates a decrease in the frequency of left-sided flounder in the direction from west to east.

+Table 2.
+Parameters of beta-regression model describing the association of the frequency of left-sided morphs in European populations with distance from geometric center of European part of the species’ range and with geographic longitude.